 GDP Data for State, MSAs, and Counties

 The broadest measure of economic activity is the gross domestic product (GDP).
 Gross Domestic Product by State (GSP) measures the value-added from industries in that state.
-According to estimates from the U.S. Bureau of Economic Analysis, in 2021, Missouri ranked 22nd nationally in GSP at $295.73 billion in inflation-adjusted dollars, a 4.6 percent increase from 2020 to 2021.
-Nationally inflation-adjusted GDP increased 5.7 percent over the same period.
+According to estimates from the U.S. Bureau of Economic Analysis, in 2022, Missouri ranked 21st nationally in GSP at $336.63 billion in inflation-adjusted (chained 2017) dollars, a 2.0 percent increase from 2021 to 2022.
+Nationally inflation-adjusted GDP increased 1.9 percent over the same period.

-The Missouri Economic Research and Information Center (MERIC) analyzes Gross Domestic Product (GDP) data at the state, metropolitan statistical area (MSA), and county level.
+The Missouri Economic Research and Information Center (MERIC) analyzes Gross Domestic Product (GDP) data at the state, metropolitan statistical area (MSA), regional, and county levels.
 Gross Domestic Product by MSA measures the percentage of contribution by metropolitan statistical areas to Missouri's total GDP.
-This data comes from the Bureau of Economic Analysis and is presented in both real dollars (adjusted for inflation) and current dollars (not adjusted for inflation).
+This data coming from the Bureau of Economic Analysis is presented in both real dollars (adjusted for inflation in 2017 chained dollars) and current dollars (not adjusted for inflation).

 This interactive dashboard can be used to see GDP data for Missouri MSAs by first selecting a desired year.
 By clicking a particular MSA in the map, trends in the GDP for that MSA over last several years will be shown.